electricbookworks/electric-book/_docs/images/svg-processing.md

 Behind the scenes, the function will be run by [gulp-edit-xml](https://www.npmjs.com/package/gulp-edit-xml), which parses SVG files as Javascript objects.
 For more detail on this approach and syntax, see the docs for [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js).
 In particular, note that:

-- you refer to your SVG as `xml` in your function.
+- you refer to your SVG as `xml` in your function, and the SVG element as `xml.svg`
 - your script must include an `exports` statement after the function.
 E.g. `exports.naples_svg = naples_svg;`

 Here is a full example of a file that would be saved as `_tools/gulp/images/functions/naples_svg.js`, and which inserts a font-face import into an SVG.
 (Note that this function will entirely replace any existing `<style>` element in the SVG.)